This page is also available in French

 1. According to CG no. 3370 (dated 7 August) Berlioz intended to be in Grenoble on the morning of the 15th.
-According to CG no. 3371 (13 August according to CG VII p.
+According to CG no. 3371 (of 13 August according to CG VII p.
 707, though the letter bears the date 11 August) he was planning to leave in the evening the day after.
 In any case he was still in Paris on the 14th, since he signed the book of attendance at the Institut on that day.
-It seems doubtful that he could have arrived that same evening in Grenoble; more probably he arrived the next day after an overnight journey.
+It seems very doubtful that he could have arrived that same evening in Grenoble; more probably he arrived the next day after an overnight journey.

-2. Tiersot dates the banquet attended by Berlioz to the 14th and the inauguration to the following day, 15 August.
+2. Tiersot dates the banquet attended by Berlioz to the 14th and the inauguration of the statue to the following day, 15 August.
 This is incorrect: both events took place on the same day, 15 August.
 In any case, it seems unlikely Berlioz could have travelled from Paris on the 14th and arrived in time for a banquet in Grenoble in the evening.

-3. The letter to Stasov (CG no. 3373) implies that Berlioz attended both the inauguration of the statue and the banquet which celebrated the choral competition, and nothing proves that he did not attend the inauguration of the statue.
+3. The letter to Stasov (CG no. 3373) implies that Berlioz did attend both the inauguration of the statue and the banquet which celebrated the choral competition, and nothing proves that he did not attend the inauguration of the statue.
 A letter to his old friend Albert Du Boys written in Grenoble during his stay (CG no. 3372) refers to the ‘roars of these military bands’ which ‘aggravate his discomfort’, and this reads like an allusion to the military music which will have accompanied the inauguration of the statue.
-This was therefore a busy and stressful day for an old man in poor health, who said he was unable to travel without the help of a friend, unfortunately not named (CG no. 3371 - probably his faithful companion Schumann), and who in Grenoble refused the invitation from an old friend, Albert Du Boys (CG no. 3372).
+This was therefore a busy and stressful day for an old man in poor health, who said he was unable to travel without the help of a friend (probably his faithful companion Schumann), and who in Grenoble refused the invitation from an old friend, Albert Du Boys (CG no. 3372).
 A trip from Grenoble to St Symphorien on the 15th seems out of the question.